Amended Fiscal Year 2019 Budget

-Ongoing requests that require a tax increase are heavily scrutinized by the county commissioners.
-In an effort to prepare for and guide their decision making, county commissioners invited independently elected county officials, chief officers and department heads to collaborate on the framework of a strategic plan this spring.
+Ongoing requests, especially those that require a tax increase, are closely scrutinized by the county commissioners.
+In an effort to prepare for and guide their decision-making, county commissioners invited independently elected county officials, chief officers and department heads to collaborate on the framework of a strategic plan this spring.
 The commissioners then weighed these funding requests in the context of that strategic framework.
 Namely, did the funding request align with the county’s core values of integrity, innovation, teamwork and community?
-Did the funding request meaningfully move the county closer to its goals of healthy, safe and vibrant communities, public engagement, quality workforce, resource stewardship and economic development?
+Did the funding request move the county closer to its goals of healthy, safe and vibrant communities, public engagement, quality workforce, resource stewardship and economic development?

 This year, Missoula County’s budget team comprised County Auditor Dave Wall, Chief Administrative Officer Vickie Zeier, Chief Financial Officer Andrew Czorny, Chief Operating Officer Chris Lounsbury, Finance Director Christi Page, Risk and Benefits Director Erica Grinde, Technology Director Jason Emery, Management Analyst Amanda Henthorne and Communications and Projects Director Anne Hughes.
 The budget team facilitates the budget process, offers support and counsel to commissioners and departments, provides analytical support and seeks to improve availability of budget information for the public.